Stock market today: Bulls run again on Wall Street as S&P 500 climbs 20% above October low

 “So much negativity was built into the market,” he said.
 “While it’s too early to know this for sure, stocks look like they’re doing what they normally do when all the negativity has been discounted into the stock market: They start moving higher in anticipation of better days ahead.”

-Not only has the economy avoided a recession because of a remarkably solid job market and spending by consumers, hopes are also rising that the Fed may soon stop hiking interest rates.
+Not only has the economy avoided a recession because of a remarkably solid job market and spending by consumers, hopes are also rising that the Fed may soon stop hiking interest rates as inflation has come down from its peak last summer.

 High rates work to undercut inflation by slowing the entire economy and dragging on prices for stocks and other investments.